AliBahaari/URL-Status/README.md

 I Have Used "Requests" & "BeautifulSoup" For This Work.

 # Contribute
-Please Contribute To Save More Status Codes Links Like 503 & ...
+Please Contribute To Save More Links That Have Other Status Codes Like 503 & ...
 (At The Moment It Just Saves 200 & 404 Links)

 Thanks !